Tripadvisor: History

 In 2015, the company acquired Iens, a Dutch restaurant review website; SeatMe, a Dutch table reservation website, ZeTrip, Inc., including its product Rove, a personal journal app that helps users log activities including places they have visited and photos they have taken; Portuguese startup BestTables, and Australian startup Dimmi for $25 million.
 In April 2016, the company acquired HouseTrip, a holiday rental marketplace based in London.
 In August 2016, Tripadvisor acquired Citymaps.com, which developed a social mapping site and cross-platform map engine based on OpenStreetMap data.
 In April 2018, the company acquired Icelandic startup Bokun, a provider of software for travel booking, and in November 2018, the company added DoorDash to its restaurant listings.

 In December 2019, Tripadvisor acquired SinglePlatform, a platform that syndicates restaurant menus, from its parent company, Endurance International Group, for $51 million.
 It also acquired BookATable from Michelin Guide.

 In February 2020, the company changed its name from TripAdvisor to Tripadvisor, using a lowercase "a".

 In April 2020, during the COVID-19 pandemic, Tripadvisor announced 600 layoffs in Canada and the United States and 300 more in other countries as part of a 25% reduction in workforce.
 The company also closed offices in downtown Boston and San Francisco.
 In July 2020, Tripadvisor sold 8 brands to Hopjump: Smarter Travel, Airfarewatchdog, BookingBuddy, OneTime, Oyster.com, Family Vacation Critic, What To Pack, and Holiday Watchdog.

 On December 8, 2020, China blocked 105 apps, including Tripadvisor, from mobile app stores.
 The Cyberspace Administration of China stated that the apps were "illegal", and that public concerns were raised around "obscene, pornographic and violent information or fraud, gambling and prostitution".

 In December 2020, the Tripadvisor.com website drew 90.2 million visits, and the Tripadvisor app was among the top 10 travel apps in 26 countries as of January 2021.

-In May 2022, Matt Goldberg was announced as the new CEO of TripAdvisor, replacing Stephen Kaufer.
+In May 2022, Matt Goldberg was announced as the new CEO of Tripadvisor, replacing Stephen Kaufer.

+In April 2025, Tripadvisor completed a $430 million acquisition of its parent company, Liberty Tripadvisor Holdings.

+In November 2025, Tripadvisor announced plans to merge Viator and Tripadvisor under one team to create a new 'experience-led' operating model.

 Controversies

-Criticism of review system
+Criticism of the review system

 Tripadvisor has been the subject of controversy for allowing unsubstantiated anonymous reviews to be posted about any hotel, bed and breakfast, inn, or restaurant.

 In May 2021, Tripadvisor was criticized for allowing an offensive review to be posted about the Auschwitz-Birkenau State Museum in which a visitor described bringing a baby to the gas chambers.
-Tripadvisor initially stated the review complied with submission guidelines but later removed it following backlash on social media.
+Tripadvisor initially stated the review complied with submission guidelines, but later removed it following backlash on social media.

-Blackmail

-Tripadvisor has stated that it understands the potential for a guest to threaten to write a negative review unless they receive a refund, upgrade or similar reward, in a form of "blackmail", which may be illegal in some countries.
-Venue operators are advised to flag such threats with TripAdvisor before the guest's review is filed.